JasonChen990513/Blockchain-Certified-Developer-Course-Tijarah/4_Consensus_Mechanisms/4_Practical_Byzantine_Fault_Tolerance_PBFT.md

 **Commit:**
 Next going to commit step, the node need to broadcast the commit message to network.
 Same as the step 2, need receive more than f+1 commit message.
-After excecution, the node enter committed state and return the result to client.
+After execution, the node enter committed state and return the result to client.

 ![image](https://miro.medium.com/v2/resize:fit:720/format:webp/1*PkEirp502mK0dhr_urThng.png)